Placement Exam (ALEKS)

 BYU-Idaho uses an ALEKS mathematics placement assessment to determine readiness for math courses or to meet the mathematics prerequisites for Chemistry 105 or Chemistry 106.

 About the Exam

 The ALEKS Placement covers material from Basic Math through Precalculus and will take approximately 90 minutes to complete.
 After the initial assessment, you will use a learning Module to review, so you can improve your placement.
 All scores over 38 are automatically reported to the university within 24 business hours.
 To begin your placement exam read the frequently asked questions below.

 Students who have not met the prerequisites for the course they need or who do not have the required ACT/SAT score as listed below:

 Students registering for Chemistry 105 or 106 may meet the FDMAT 110 prerequisite by scoring a 70 or higher on the ALEKS exam.
-(Note: this will not fulfill the Foundation's math requirement for graduation)
+Chemistry does NOT accept the ACT or SAT score to meet their requirements (Note: The ALEKS test score will NOT fulfill the Foundation's math requirement for graduation.)

 What if I do not achieve the score I desired?

 After you have completed your initial assessment, ALEKS custom designs a program of study called a Prep and Learning Module.
 Use the Prep and Learning Module to review and learn.
 After you feel prepared, you may take another placement assessment to improve your placement result.

 No. Getting a high enough score on the test may waive prerequisites for Math or Chemistry courses, but no credit will be received for taking the test.

 You will know your score the instant you finish your test on your computer.
 It is the placement result.
 Based on your placement result, use this chart to determine the class you qualify to register: